-The Greenhouse Project K-5th grade curriculum is comprised of 80 lesson plans per grade designed to cover one year of science instruction with a twice a week teaching period (480 lesson-plans total for K-5th grade).
+The Greenhouse Project K-5th grade curriculum is comprised of three sections per grade designed to cover one year of science instruction: the FARMING FOUNDATIONS, the Greenhouse Classroom/GHC CONNECT and the SUSTAINABILITY EXTENSION.

-The Greenhouse Project Curriculum uses innovative technology to provide new possibilities for teaching and learning, therefore all lessons are related to The Greenhouse Project systems through experimentation and practice.
+The Greenhouse Project Curriculum uses innovative technology to provide new possibilities for teaching and learning.
+All lessons are related to the Greenhouse Project systems through experimentation and practice.

 “I willingly leave my future in the hands of my students and I do so with genuine trust.”